What's at the Library? - Resources

 If you don’t have a computer, copier or printer at home, you may be able to access these technologies at your local library.
 Whether you want to print out a grocery list, send an e-mail or print out documents, libraries may have the resources to help.

-Most libraries offer free Internet access.
+Most libraries offer free Internet access, and 62 percent of libraries report being the only provider of free Internet access in their communities.
 You can use your local library’s Internet to job hunt on sites such as CareerBuilder or Craigslist, check music venues or find show times for movies.
 The Internet is a great resource for finding information for school or business projects.
 If you don’t have an Internet connection at home, take advantage of this resource at a library near you.

 Finding quiet time for work or school can be difficult.
 But it’s possible.
 Many libraries—public, academic or otherwise—offer study rooms where you can find the quiet space you need to get things done.